-The function of the inline relief is to act as a check valve and to assure that the sampler pumps the product into the cylinder and that once the sample is taken, it cannot return to the pipeline even if the pipeline drops in pressure.
-The relief is located in the standard relief cap at the end of the sampler body.
-This relief is used with single cavity and constant pressure type cylinders.
+The function of the inline relief is to assure that the sampler pumps the product into the cylinder and that, once the sample is taken, it cannot return to the pipeline even if the line pressure drops.
+The relief is located in the manifold/base #26 at the end of the sampler body.
+This relief is used with single-cavity and constant pressure type cylinders.